u-ashish/shishyko-site/content/essays/public-systems-of-science.md

 [Nanopublications](https://nanopub.net/) were one approach which allowed scientists to share the smallest possible unit of publishable information, like a study or specific claim.
 Though they haven’t seen mainstream adoption, in part due to career incentive structures, they were a natural evolution from preprints in moving towards faster dissemination of scientific knowledge.

-New ideas led by researchers are gradually emerging to build on some of these ideas.
-Consider for example [Discourse Graphs](https://joelchan.me/assets/pdf/Discourse_Graphs_for_Augmented_Knowledge_Synthesis_What_and_Why.pdf) which were originally described by Joel Chan and are becoming a [new, usable protocol](https://discoursegraphs.com/) for researchers to share their own knowledge -- within their labs and outside.
+New approaches led by researchers are gradually building on some of these ideas.
+One notable approach is the [Discourse Graph](https://joelchan.me/assets/pdf/Discourse_Graphs_for_Augmented_Knowledge_Synthesis_What_and_Why.pdf) which was originally described by Dr. Joel Chan and is being tested as a [new, usable protocol](https://discoursegraphs.com/) for researchers to document and share their own knowledge -- within their labs and outside.

 Discourse Graphs, in a way, mimic the research process itself.
 They model ideas into a modular graph composed of questions, claims, and evidence.
 Each node can be attributed, versioned, and connected to others, making it possible to track the evolution of thought over time.
 They enable insights from researchers to be published in smaller chunks - like code commits in software development - while maintaining traceability, credit, and context.